 Under FSMA pest management has seen a shift to preventive management rather than reactive.

-FSMA mentions that pest management must now be part of your food safety plan and is a required to be a current Good Manufacturing Practice (GMP) rather than just guidance.
+FSMA mentions that pest management must now be part of your food safety plan and is required to be a current Good Manufacturing Practice (GMP) rather than just guidance.

 Strategies to consider